When you walk onto a golf course you are only allowed to have 14 clubs, but you can carry around as many demons as you want.

 - I will let the ball go to my target on every shot.
 (And in other words firstly have a specific target to aim at)

 - I will maintain a constant ideal level of intensity on every shot.

 - I will play to play great, not play not to play poorly.

-The Golfer’s Mind, Play to Play Great, by Dr Rob Rotella with Bob Cullen, is available in the Australian Senior Golfer Bookshop.
+The Golfer’s Mind, Play to Play Great, by Dr Rob Rotella with Bob Cullen, is available at Booktopia.
 Also check out Rotella’s other books including Golf Is Not a Game of Perfect, Putting Out of Your Mind and Your 15th Club: The Inner Secret to Great Golf.